Leeds-CDRC/NPM-Calculator/README.md

 of the Table Calculator except server functions are defined within new component files that are present in the [`R`](./R/) folder.
-All server functions for the Table Calculator are defined within [server.R](./server.R#L509) to enable proper propogration of input and output variables.
+All server functions for the Table Calculator are defined within [server.R](./server.R#L509) to enable proper propagation of input and output variables.

 ### Updating `nutrientprofiler` package in NPM Calculator